 - 1. The ball is considered out of play when: - a) it completely crosses the goal line - b) it crosses the dasher walls and / or touches any perimeter net along the sides or ceiling.
 For violation of this rule, the ball is placed straight down for a direct kick by the opposing team.
 For balls that hit the ceiling net inside the penalty area, the restart will be a direct kick at the top of the penalty box. - c) The referee has stopped the game for any injury or misconduct - 2.
-The ball is considered in play at all other times.
+The ball is considered in play at all other times including when it touches the referee and remains on the field of play.